Krande/condapackaging/README.md

 # CondaPackaging

-A repo for testing conda packaging using various compilers and methods.
+A repo for testing/developing conda packages.

-## Goal
+## Goals
+Enable faster iteration cycles for conda package development.

 Improve understanding of the c++/fortran compilation process and linking with python code using conda.

-## Highlighted packages subject for testing

-* gmsh
-* pythonocc-core
-* occt
-* ifcopenshell
-* calculix
-* code_aster

 ## Running locally using Boa/MambaBuild